US officials say US troops killed, injured in Iraq attack

 WASHINGTON (AP) — Three service members were killed, including two Americans, and a dozen more were injured when a barrage of rockets were fired at a military base in Iraq, U.S. officials said Wednesday.

 One of the officials said five service members were seriously wounded and evacuated from the Camp Taji base and seven others were still being evaluated.
 Buildings on the base were in flames.
-Several other U.S. officials confirmed that U.S. troops had been killed and injured, but did not provide numbers.
 The officials spoke on condition of anonymity to give details of the attack ahead of a public announcement.

+Army Col. Myles Caggins, a U.S. military spokesman in Iraq, confirmed that three personnel from the U.S.-led coalition were killed and about 12 were wounded, but did not provide details about what country they were from.
+The U.S. military said that the names of those killed would be released after family notifications.

+Caggins, in a statement, said that about 18 107mm Katyusha rockets struck the base and that Iraqi Security Forces found a rocket-rigged truck a few miles from Camp Taji.
+Such Russian rockets have been used in the past by Iranian-backed militia groups in Iraq.

 Officials did not say what group they believe launched the rocket attack, but Kataib Hezbollah or another Iranian-backed Shia militia group is likely.